Has Anybody Seen My Gal? (song)

-"Has Anybody Seen My Girl?
-(Five Foot Two, Eyes of Blue)" is an American popular song that achieved its greatest popularity in the 1920s.
-It is sometimes known simply as "Has Anybody Seen My Girl?" and sometimes simply as "Five Foot Two, Eyes of Blue"; the 1925 Leo Feist, Inc. sheet music gives both of these.
+"Five Foot Two, Eyes of Blue (Has Anybody Seen My Girl?)" is an American popular song that achieved its greatest popularity in the 1920s.
 As of January 1, 2021, the song has fallen into the public domain.

+Title

+The song was copyrighted on October 19, 1925 as "Five foot two, eyes of blue; has anybody seen my girl" The shorter form of the title, "Five Foot Two, Eyes of Blue", has been used since the first release of the song and appears to have become the most common form.
+However "Five Foot Two, Eyes of Blue (Has Anybody Seen My Girl)" with brackets was on the label of Gene Austin's 1926 hit version and is a common alternative (often without a question mark, as on Austin's record and in the 1925 copyright).
+Some releases have used simply Has Anybody Seen My Girl? and there are examples of Has Anybody Seen My Gal?

 Origin

 Accounts of who originally composed "Has Anybody Seen My Girl?" vary, particularly since the song, especially its lyrics, was often modified.
 Some sources state that Percy Wenrich wrote the music and Jack Mahoney the lyrics, in 1914.
 Credit for the most popular version of the song, though, is given to Ray Henderson for the music, and Sam M. Lewis and Joseph Widow Young for the lyrics.
 It was this version that was recorded by The California Ramblers in 1925.

 Recordings

-The song was first recorded by The California Ramblers (as the Golden Gate Orchestra) in 1925, and has been covered by many other artists since, including Shane Fenton and the Fentones, Arthur Fields, Tiny Hill, Guy Lombardo, Mitch Miller, Dean Martin, Freddy Cannon, Mickey Gilley, Milla Jovovich, and Tim Waurick.
+The song was first recorded on October 19, 1925 by Lanin's Red Heads (vocals by Art Gillham) and has been covered by many other artists since, including The Golden Gate Orchestra (pseudonym of The California Ramblers), Arthur Fields, Tiny Hill, Guy Lombardo, Mitch Miller, Dean Martin, Freddy Cannon, Shane Fenton and the Fentones, Mickey Gilley, Milla Jovovich, and Tim Waurick.
+Gene Austin recorded a version in December 1925 (titled "Five Foot Two Eyes Of Blue") which became a top-seller in 1926.
 Nick Lucas sang the song in a recording that was used in the 1974 movie The Great Gatsby.
 Bing Crosby included the song in a medley on his album On the Happy Side (1962).
-Gene Austin had a #1 in 1926 with his version (titled "Five Foot Two Eyes Of Blue").